Auction Frequently Asked Questions

 Pay for your items at the pick up location listed in the lot description / auction detail section of the auction page.
 You will also receive an invoice when the auction closes that has pick up times and location information.
 We accept cash, check or wire transfer.
 We also accept debit and credit cards with a 3% processing fee.
 You will need to have a "paid in full" receipt before you are able to leave the auction premise with your items.

 What is a buyer's premium?

-In most areas of the country, it is standard practice to charge a buyer's premium.
-The buyer's premium allows us to provide a good auction experience for you, the buyer, and to keep the seller's commission lower to maximize the quantity and quality of items we have up for bidding.
+In most areas of the country, charging buyer's premium is standard practice.
+It allows us to provide a good auction experience for you, the buyer, and keep the seller's commission lower to maximize the quantity and quality of items we have up for bid.

 The buyer's premium is added on to each item won: